MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Engagement with customers

-This section helps you to understand what type of communication mode that top sellers are spending their time in engaging with customers.
+This insight helps you to understand what type of communication mode that top sellers are spending their time in engaging with customers.
 Using this insight, you can identify coaching opportunities for other sellers on communication mode in engaging with customers.

-The following image is an example of how the engagement with customers section is displayed:
+The following image is an example of how the engagement with customers insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Top sellers communication mode](media/si-app-engagement-with-customer.png  "Top sellers communication mode")